Heavy Hearted (song)

 "Heavy Hearted" is a song by Australian indie pop band the Jungle Giants, released on 8 July 2019 as the lead single from the band's fourth studio album Love Signs (2021).
 It was written, produced, recorded and engineered by lead singer, songwriter, and guitarist Sam Hales Remixes were released in October 2019.

 The single was certified gold in Australia in January 2020.

-At the AIR Awards of 2020, the remixes EP won Best Independent Dance or Electronica Album or EP.

-At the Queensland Music Awards of 2020, "Heavy Hearted" won Song of the Year and Pop Song of the Year.
+At the AIR Awards of 2020, the remixes EP won Best Independent Dance or Electronica Album or EP, and at the Queensland Music Awards of 2020, "Heavy Hearted" won Song of the Year and Pop Song of the Year.

 Background

 Upon release, The Jungle Giants' frontman Sam Hales told Triple J, "It's probably the deepest and furthest I' ve gone into engineering, recording and playing almost everything.
 It's got pop sensibility but it's a big play-around with sounds.
 It was such a pleasure to make."
 Hales added "'Heavy Hearted' has been with me as an me as an instrumental track for so long that I'd forgotten the title a bunch of times and nearly lost it in my sessions.
 That bass line and beat would always creep its way back into my mind though.
 It's been a sweet journey watching the track grow and it just feels right to share it."